 Comparison: The Silvery False Spleenwort, Deparia acrostichoides, is somewhat close in appearance and also has pinnae alternate on the rachis, sori in a herringbone pattern and with the lowest pinnae usually pointing downward, but the pinnules have a rounded to blunt tip and the margins lack the sharper lobes.
 Also the indusia does not have a toothed edge.
 That species also has many silvery hairs.

-Below: 1st photo - The frond pattern here is 2-pinnate with each pinna subdivided into individual pinnules 2nd photo - Each pinnule is lobed, with toothed margins and veins running to the margin.
+Below: 1st photo - The frond pattern seen here is 2-pinnate with each pinna subdivided into individual pinnules 2nd photo - Each pinnule is lobed, with toothed margins and veins running to the margin.
 3rd photo - In June, the sori are forming on the underside of the pinnules, in straight, elongated or horseshoe shapes.

 Below: Progression of spore release.
 1st photo - The indusia, attached to only one side, are being pushed back (note the toothed margin of the indusia).
 2nd photo - The sporangia of the sori are visible as spores are released.
 3rd photo - The remains of the sori on the pinnule after the sporangia have released the spores.